JLHerreraCortijo/drc_elections/README.md

  4. **Summarize Conflict Data**: Counts the number of conflicts and related deaths for each election period.
- 5. **Aggregate by Conflict Type**: Groups and counts conflicts by type of violence, further categorizing them based on involved parties.
+ 5. **Aggregate by Conflict Type**: Groups and counts conflicts by type of violence, further categorizing them based on involved parties. side_a is modified to aggregate non DRC State participants as "Foreign" and DRC State participants as "DRC."
- 6. **Clean Environment**: Keeps only the relevant variables for further analysis, ensuring a clean workspace.

  By organizing and summarizing conflict data in this manner, this section facilitates detailed analysis of conflict patterns in relation to election